Bogoti90/Snakemake_Metagenomics/README.md

   You can find the main pipeline script in the [Snakefile](snakefile).

 ## Usage
-To run the pipeline, use the following command (if use Conda/mamba):
+To run the pipeline, use the following command (Conda/mamba):
 ```
 snakemake --cores 4
 ```